andre-ye/MechanismOfActionPredictions/README.md

 ## Models and Training

-  - I trained two TabNet on different seeds and one two layer Neural Network, then blended the predictions with weighted average.
+  - We trained two TabNets on different seeds and one two layer Neural Network, then blended the predictions with weighted average.
   - Optimizers: TabNet, AdaBelief.
 NN, AdamW.
   - LrScheduler: ReduceLROnPlateau
   - Validation Scheme: MultiStratifiedKFold